Food Diary Worksheet

 About This Worksheet

 Eating a healthy diet is an important part of physical and mental health, but sometimes clients may use food to cope with stress.
-Whether that means overindulging, restricting diet, or struggling with appetite changes, challenges with eating can cause extra stressors for a client in therapy.
+Whether that means overindulging, restricting diet, or struggling with appetite changes, challenges with eating can cause extra stress for a client in therapy.

 Instructions